NewsLocal News

 In December, ABC15 Investigators looked into a backlog of SNAP applications at DES.
 The agency attributed delays partly to staffing cuts after decreased federal funding.

 ABC15 reached out to DES for an update on their staffing levels and current solutions to help the concerns.
-Officials said they are working on gathering that information.
+They provided us this statement on Thursday:

 Governor Katie Hobbs recently allocated $7.5 million to reduce wait times by hiring temporary and permanent staff and continuing overtime work.